tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 ## Memory addresses

-As a first approximation, any piece of data processed by a C program lives in Random Access Memory (RAM) at a given address: it is the core principle of Random Access Memory that you can access data at any "random" address.
+As a first approximation, any piece of data processed by a C program lives at a given address in Random Access Memory (RAM): it is the core principle of Random Access Memory that you can access data at any "random" address.

 For instance, the program: